-Buyer’s Market or Seller’s Market In Frederick Md?
-OR Transitioning Market?
+Buyer’s Market or Seller’s Market OR Transitioning Market?

 In the Frederick real estate market a three-to-six-month supply of homes is normal.
 Every market is different, so these statistics might not be true for your market.
 In NW Washington D.C. for instance, four weeks is considered a long time for a home to be on the market.